scenee/FloatingPanel/README.md

 ## Requirements

 FloatingPanel is written in Swift 5.0+ and compatible with iOS 11.0+.

-While it still supports iOS 10, it is recommended to use this library on iOS 11+.

 :pencil2: If you'd like to use Swift 4.0, please use FloatingPanel v1.